dream-lab/VIoLET/README.md

 python pub_sub.py
 ```
 The script will run for around 10 minutes and will collect latency and send/receive of data for 180 entries (data send/receive every second for 180 seconds) on each container under above mentioned files.

+### *ACKNOWLEDGEMENT: This work is supported by grants from VMWARE, Cargill and IMPRINT*